 Both of the following must apply for someone who’s severely mentally impaired to qualify for the council tax discount:

 - They have been medically certified as being severely mentally impaired.
-For example, this may be the case if they have dementia (including Alzheimer’s), Parkinson’s, severe learning difficulties or have had a stroke.
-It will depend on each individual’s case though and simply having been diagnosed doesn’t automatically mean they qualify – a doctor must also certify they are severely mentally impaired.
+For example, this may be the case if they have dementia (including Alzheimer’s), Parkinson’s, severe learning difficulties, or a stroke.
+It will depend on each individual’s case, though having been diagnosed doesn’t automatically mean they qualify – a doctor must also certify they are severely mentally impaired.
 GPs are not allowed to charge you for this certification.

-- They are eligible for (but NOT necessarily actually receiving) at least one of the following benefits:
+- They are eligible for (but NOT necessarily receiving) at least one of the following benefits:

 - Incapacity benefit